 Some take-aways from Smith’s session included:

-The second half of the program provided MBA students an opportunity to practice their job interviewing skills with 14 business alumni volunteers who conducted one-on-one mock interviews with the students and provided feedback.
+The program also provided MBA students an opportunity to practice their job interviewing skills with 14 business alumni volunteers who conducted one-on-one mock interviews with the students and provided feedback.

 Sean Maconachy (MBA ’14), growth director at the web development firm Clique Studios, appreciated the opportunity to return to his alma mater and help current students succeed.
 “There were lots of faculty, staff and alumni who helped me when I was at DePaul and I wanted to do the same.”